6.4.3 Error Correction#

 Connection to the Toric Code (§2.3.3)#

-Topological protection: Logical operators (undetectable errors) must traverse the entire torus.
-The code distance \(d = L\) (system size), giving exponential suppression of logical errors with system size.
+Topological protection: Logical operators must span the torus, giving code distance \(d = L\) and exponential suppression with system size.

 Full circle: The anyons of Ch2 are the error syndromes of Ch6.
 Topological quantum computing uses anyon braiding for fault-tolerant logic gates — connecting the course’s two great themes: topology and quantum information.